Athletic Training Students in Action

 Welcome to the Graduate Professional Athletic Training Program.
 This Master of Science in Athletic Training (MSAT) program is a professional entry-level athletic training program designed for students who do not hold a bachelors degree in athletic training, but wish to receive education and training required for Board of Certification credentials (BOC), which are needed to pursue a career as a Certified Athletic Trainer (ATC).
 The MSAT program can be completed in two years with a summer start and an anticipated completion date in May two years following.
 Within this time frame students will be eligible to sit for the BOC national examination.

 The program provides students exposure to a variety of learning environments and experiences.

 - laboratory time to practice learned skills

-- clinical exposure to integrate classroom and lab work into practice, and
+- clinical exposure to integrate classroom and lab work into practice

-Acceptance to the Graduate School nor meeting the GATP's criteria guarantees acceptance into the GATP.
+- Acceptance into the Graduate School or meeting the GATP's criteria does not guarantees acceptance into the GATP.

 Requirements for acceptance into the SFA GATP are as follows:

 - Minimum of a 2.5 GPA on all undergraduate work taken prior to receiving a bachelor's degree.